 Ang Cui initially reported the issue to the Cisco Product Security Incident Response Team (PSIRT).
 On November 6, 2012, the Cisco PSIRT disclosed this issue in Cisco bug ID CSCuc83860 (registered customers only) Release Note Enclosure.
 Subsequently, Mr. Cui has spoken at several public conferences and has performed public demonstrations of a device being compromised and used as a listening device.

 Mitigations are available to help reduce the attack surface of affected devices.
 See the "Details" section of this security advisory and the accompanying Cisco Applied Mitigation Bulletin (AMB) for additional information.

-A service release has been made available for affected Cisco Customers that includes hardening measures to mitigate the known attack vectors for the vulnerability described in this advisory.
+Updated software that resolves the vulnerability described in this document has been released.
 This release is generally available and can be downloaded from the product-specific support areas on Cisco.com.
-The release name is 9.3(1)SR2.
+The release version is 9.4(2).

 This advisory is available at the following link:

 - Cisco Unified IP Phone 7961G-GE